Table of Contents

 This means that most people trading successfully in the Ethereum blockchain, are just lucky, as uncomfortable as this may be to admit.
 Probably, they have not realized yet, but they will certainly do.

 The Ethereum blockchain is an extremely hostile environment for traders.
 Whatever the underlying reasons for this hostility may be, people getting into the crypto trading will have an insignificant chance of success.

 This study also raises the question about whether this may be happening in other similar environments, such as CEXs (centralized exchanges) or even stock markets.
 Are markets so unpredictable that no investor can profit from them if it is not by pure chance?
 If that would be the case what the implications would be?
 Would it be OK for online trading platforms to advertise copy trading?
 Is it possible that stock markets are driven by millions of traders copying public transactions from the big actors?

 Those are questions we cannot answer.
 In the meantime, it is always important to be extremely careful with all financial investments and do your own research.

 This article is part of a series of articles about Ethereum blockchain

 - We tracked 800 million transactions in the Ethereum Blockchain.
 Here is how we did it.

-- Tracking Ethereum blockchain attackers: Measuring sandwich attacks
+- Tracking Ethereum blockchain crypto attackers: Measuring sandwich attacks

 - If you trade in the Ethereum blockchain, you will lose your money.
 Here is why